- The material inside logo on ring top is C.Z.stone.

 - The default name and number on this ring is STEVENS 4

 - We custom each ring or pendant for our customers but not selling it in stocks.

 - You can custom your ring or pendant with your name and number or your favourite player's name and number, your personalized engraving, your favourite metal (available in copper, 925 sterling silver, 10k gold, 14k gold).

-- The ring will be done and shipped in 10 business days(excluding Saturday, Sunday and official holidays), and the pendant will be done and shipped in 4 weeks, a tracking number will be sent to you after shipment made.
+- The ring will be done and shipped in 8 weeks and the pendant will be done and shipped in 4 weeks, a tracking number will be sent to you after shipment made.